burcelee/the_devil_and_the_deep_blue_sea/README.md

   Therefore all 3 term versions come after all 2 term versions.
 -

+Note on version numbers:
+- Major revision refers to a public release version.
+1.0 will be the first public release.
+- Minor revisions are incompatible with one another, meaning cards have undergone rules changes.
+	The manual of the latest minor revision should be used if playing with cards from mixed patches.
+- Patch revisions are used to indicate differences between cards or in the rules.
+	Changes in the rules/manual that do not effect cards require a patch revision tick.
+ANY change to the game requires at least a patch revision tick.
+- Revision numbers are not single digit.
+After 0-9, they continue 10+.
+So 0.24.21 is a valid version.

 Build instructions:

 To print out copy of all US/RU cards: